Special Educational Needs

 In addition to the support strategies already described, pupils who are entitled receive support from TAs during controlled assessments and key stage 4 exams.

-SEN - School Offer
+SEN - Information Report

 St Edmund’s Catholic School seeks to provide a quality educational experience for every pupil embedded within a strong Christian spiritual environment.
 The school strives to be a secure, caring, well organised Catholic Christian community in which the ethos is one of justice with equality.
 Pupils with SEN contribute to our diversity and richness and they are entitled to opportunities to develop their whole person within the school’s living, worshipping and purposeful community.